 I definitely have an affinity for chili, white chili, white chicken chili, beef chili…I could go on and on.

-I know I’ve already shared White Chicken Chili here on the blog before.
+I know I’ve already shared a version of White Chicken Chili here on the blog before.
 I do have a habit of making recipes, reinventing them, only to reinvent them again.
-It’s a good damn thing I keep record.
+It’s a good thing I keep record.

 (Well, most of the time).